awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

 + Create an IntelliJ project named AWSItemTracker.
 + Add the Spring POM dependencies to your project.
 + Setup the Java packages in your project.
-+ Create the Java logic for a secure web application.
-+ Create the main controller class.
-+ Create the WorkItem class.
-+ Create the JDBC Classes.
-+ Create the Service classes.
++ Create the Java classes.
 + Create the HTML files.
-+ Create a Script file that performs AJAX requests.
++ Create script files.
-+ Create a JAR file for the AWS Tracker application.
 + Setup the RDS instance.
++ Create a JAR file for the application.
-+ Deploy the application to the AWS Elastic Beanstalk.
++ Deploy the application to Elastic Beanstalk.

 ### Understand the AWS Tracker application
 The *AWS Tracker* application uses a model that is based on a work item and contains these attributes: